-Mr. T Slams Drawn-Out ‘Dancing With The Stars’ Eliminations: ‘Just Say See You Later!’
+Mr. T Slams Drawn-Out ‘Dancing With The Stars’ Eliminations: ‘Just Say See You Later!”

 — Mr. T (@MrT) April 3, 2017

-Mr. T, who will turn 65 years old next month, revealed that he is dancing on the ABC celebrity ballroom competition for all of the “senior citizen voters.”
+Mr. T, who will turn 65 years old next month, revealed that he is dancing for all of the “senior citizen voters.”
 And he’s not the only celeb who doesn’t think getting sent home from Dancing With the Stars is a sad thing.

 In an interview with E!
 News, the most recently ousted contestant, Charo, said she feels like a lottery winner after being the second contestant sent home from the show this season.